 Leaving the UK

-- Download, print, and complete Part A of Form C1331 which advises of your intentions.
-This form is available for download here.
+- Download and complete Part 1 of Form C1331 or e-C1331 which advises of your intentions.
+(See links at the end of this article or use the links on the Club website.)
 Information required includes:

 - Full details of the vessel (best prepared in advance)